akadouri/Seattle-Housing-Levy-Results/README.md

 ![screenshot 2](http://students.washington.edu/kieranos/Screenshot2.PNG)

 The second screenshot shows a zoomed in section of the 2016 map.
-This screenshot shows the pop-up addition and the legend we added to help add clarity to the map.
+This screenshot shows the pop-up addition and the legend we added to help add further interactivity and clarity to the map.